Bradley Tusk: Tusk Strategies

 In 2011 Tusk founded Tusk Strategies, which is the first firm dedicated to helping startups navigate political issues and is based in New York City.
-The firm develops and runs campaigns for companies, including Comcast, Google, Walmart, AT&T, Pepsi, and institutions including Stanford University, the Rockefeller Foundation and Texas A&M, and individuals including Michael Bloomberg and George Lucas.
+The firm develops and runs campaigns for companies, including Google, Walmart, AT&T, Pepsi, FanDuel, and institutions including Stanford University, the Rockefeller Foundation and Texas A&M, and individuals including Michael Bloomberg and George Lucas.

 Tusk Strategies also conducts issue advocacy campaigns around education reform and government; campaigns to help political candidates, non-profits and trade associations.

+In June 2025, the nonprofit watchdog Common Cause New York filed a formal complaint with the New York City Campaign Finance Board alleging that Tusk Strategies, led by CEO Chris Coffey and Head of the New York Practice Shontell Smith, provided unreported in-kind contributions to Andrew Cuomo’s mayoral campaign.
+The complaint cited two public opinion polls commissioned by Tusk Strategies, both before and after Cuomo's campaign launch, suggesting these may have been coordinated with the campaign in ways that would violate spending caps and disclosure rules.
+It also alleged that Coffey and Smith provided campaign services while simultaneously on Tusk’s payroll, effectively subsidizing the campaign through overlapping compensation structures.
+The complaint further raised concerns about Restore Sanity NYC, a nonprofit affiliated with Tusk, which was reportedly promoting messaging closely aligned with Cuomo’s campaign, possibly indicating improper coordination.

+A campaign spokesperson, Rich Azzopardi, dismissed the complaint as “an attempt at lawfare and election interference.”

-Tusk Ventures
+Tusk Venture Partners

-In 2015, Tusk launched Tusk Ventures, a venture capital fund that invests in startups facing political and regulatory challenges or pursuing political and governmental opportunities.
+In 2015, Tusk launched Tusk Ventures Partners, a venture capital fund that invests in startups facing political and regulatory challenges or pursuing political and governmental opportunities.
 His work with startups began in 2011, when he worked with transportation startup Uber, which was contesting with regulation proposed by the Taxi and Limousine Commission (CE) of New York City.

-Tusk Ventures has worked with over three dozen startups including Bird, FanDuel, Lemonade, Handy, Eaze, Nexar, GlamSquad, Ripple, MainStreet, Nurx, Ro, Kodiak Robotics, pymetrics, Grove and Care/Of, solving a variety of political, regulatory and media challenges solely in return for equity in each company and for investment rights in each company's next round of financing.
+Tusk Venture Partners has worked with over three dozen startups including Bird, FanDuel, Lemonade, Handy, Eaze, Nexar, GlamSquad, Ripple, MainStreet, Nurx, Ro, Kodiak Robotics, pymetrics, Grove and Care/Of, solving a variety of political, regulatory and media challenges solely in return for equity in each company and for investment rights in each company's next round of financing.

 Tusk Venture Partners 1 raised its first fund in 2016 and began deploying capital into startups including Lemonade, Nexar, Care/Of, Circle, Coinbase, Bird, Ro and FanDuel.

 Ivory Gaming Group

-Ivory Gaming Group was co-founded by Bradley Tusk and Christian Goode in 2015 to develop and manage casinos, including their day-to-day operations which include food and beverage services, marketing and media.
+Ivory Gaming Group was co-founded by Bradley Tusk and Christian Goode in 2015 to reopen the Chukchansi Gold Resort & Casino.